jmtroth0/Sparklr/docs/README.md

 integrate Filepicker for file upload so users can finally upload images.
 I will take some time and look around for other file I/O libraries, though.
 I know rather little of what makes one better than another at this point.
-Users will start with camera roll and photostream albums, consisting of private and public photos respectively.
+Users will start with the special camera roll and photostream albums, consisting of private and public photos respectively.

 [Details][phase-two]